Online Learning FAQs

 - Blended: You complete the majority of work online but you may have to come to a campus or center for one or more meetings or to take a proctored test.
 You are responsible for securing the service of a proctor.

-- On-campus lecture courses: These are traditional face-to-face courses, but you may use Moodle for course work.
+- On-campus lecture courses: These are traditional face-to-face courses, but you may use Canvas for course work.

 Most online courses don’t require you to come to campus.
 Some courses are considered “blended," which means sometime during the semester you will be required to physically be at a pre-determined location.
 That location could be a main campus to do hands-on work or a learning center to take proctored exams.